cloudflare/cloudflare-docs/content/rules/reference/page-rules-migration/_index.md

 - **2024-07-01** – Page Rules no longer available for new Cloudflare accounts and zones on a Free plan.
 - **2024-08-01** – Page Rules no longer available for new Cloudflare accounts and zones on a Pro or Business plan.
 - **2024-10-01** – Page Rules no longer available for new Cloudflare accounts and zones on an Enterprise plan.
-- **2025-01-06** – For existing accounts and zones on any plan, you can no longer create or edit Page Rules (read-only mode).
+- **2025-01-06** – For existing accounts and zones on any plan, you can no longer create new Page Rules (maintenance mode).
 - **2025 (all year)** – Migration of existing Page Rules to modern Rules features.
+You cannot edit any existing Page Rules eligible for migration during this migration period.

 ## Context